masarabbit/sei_project_2/README.md

 }
 ```

 Clicking on the Pokéball icon would also trigger a function called 'catchPokemon', which would record the selected Pokémon's ID into a state variable.
 The ID was also recorded onto the browser's local storage, which meant that the 'caught' status would persist even when the page was refreshed.
 Once Pokémon is 'caught', the sprite in the index would also be displayed without the dark shade.
-Idea was that the index would become more and more colourful as the users collection grew.
+Idea was that the index would become more and more colourful as the user's collection grows.
 The 'caught' status can be cancelled by clicking on the Pokéball icon once more.
 You can see this in action in the screen capture below:

   <p align="center">
 	  <img src="README_images/catching_pokemon.gif" alt="index styling changes when Pokémon is 'caught'" style="border-radius:8px" />